BasitKhan03/Data-Analytics-Case-Study-1/README.md

 ## Act
 Now that you have finished creating your visualizations, act on your findings.
+Prepare the deliverables Morena asked you to create, including the three top recommendations based on your analysis.

 ### -> Recommandations:
 Once the disparities between casual and member riders are identified, tailored marketing strategies can be crafted to target casual riders and encourage them to become annual members: